SAIS-S2S-Technology/Roadmap/Roadmap.md

 # SAIS.Technology S2S Roadmap

 ## Contents
+* How to read this roadmap
 * Our graduate school, Johns Hopkins SAIS
 * How we got here
+* For SAIS students, a short guide
 * What we believe about technology and global policy
 * How we build and transfer knowledge
+* Our products = our tools
 * Why we seek partnerships
 * Contacting us